 - a fee not exceeding $60 for each month of late repayment;

 - a fee not exceeding 10% of the principal of the loan when a loan is granted; and

-There are a number of websites and illegal moneylenders disguise themselves as “legal” the best way to check is to see if they are listed under the registered lenders here.
+Unsurprisingly, there are illegal money lenders that disguise themselves as “legal”.
+The best way to check is to see if they are listed under the Ministry of Law’s registered lenders.
 If they are not, it means that they are not regulated and can potentially bring some trouble and danger to you and your family if you borrow from them.

 - Ask for your Singpass and password

 - Threaten you or use any abusive language

 - Retain any of your personal identity documents

 - Make you sign an incomplete or blank note of the contract